-- Know which pupils have a medical condition and which have special educational needs because of their condition. - Ensure all pupils with medical conditions are not excluded unnecessarily from activities they wish to take part in.
+- Know which pupils have a medical condition or mental health need and which have special educational needs because of their condition. - Ensure all pupils with medical conditions or mental health needs are not excluded unnecessarily from activities they wish to take part in.